-Residing in Denver, Colorado, Kathleen has been involved with the ADC since its inception and handles hotel accommodations, agenda coordination with speakers, and other arrangements that help make the annual conference a meaningful and one-of-a-kind experience.
+Residing in Boulder, Colorado, Kathleen has been involved with the ADC since its inception and handles hotel accommodations, agenda coordination with speakers, and other arrangements that help make the annual conference a meaningful and one-of-a-kind experience.
 Kathleen can be reached at email@example.com.

-2009-2010 Executive Committee Members
+Executive Committee Members

-Sam Staley, President
+Sam Staley, President, Tallahassee, FL

-Craig Flynn, Vice President
+Craig Flynn, Vice President, Milwaukie, OR

-Darlene Pifalo, Secretary
+Darlene Pifalo, Secretary, Gainesville, FL

-Like our membership, the ADC Executive Committee represents a broad cross-section of people and places, from think tank scholars to management professionals to industry stakeholders and, of course, grassroots activists who come from different regions of the country but who are joined together in common cause to defend freedom, mobility, and affordable homeownership against the threat of over-reaching government at all levels.
+Like our membership, the ADC executive committee represents a broad cross-section of people and places, from think tank scholars to management professionals to industry stakeholders and, of course, grassroots activists who come from different regions of the country but who are joined together in common cause to defend freedom, mobility, and affordable homeownership against the threat of over-reaching government at all levels.